 At summit, Obama urges activists to be patient for change

-CHICAGO (AP) _ Former President Barack Obama urged community organizers and social innovators to be patient in their pursuits of wide-scale community change.
+CHICAGO – Former President Barack Obama urged community organizers and social innovators to be patient in their pursuits of wide-scale community change.

 Obama made the plea during a talk Monday at the Obama Foundation summit in Chicago.